Preparation

 A global perspective on (forced) migration

-- At the end of 2020, 82,4 million people were forcibly displaced worldwide.
-This figure includes, among others, 48 million internally displaced persons (people fleeing within their country) and 26 million refugees under UNHCR and UNRWA mandates.
+- At the end of 2022, 108.4 million people were forcibly displaced worldwide (end of 2020: 82.4 million).
+This figure includes, among others, 62.5 million internally displaced persons (2020: 48 million).
+These are people who are fleeing within their country.

 (Forced) migration to and in Europe

 - The political situation of people on the move is quite different in the various states of the EU.
 The European Union has established common standards for handling asylum applications and dealing with those seeking protection within the framework of a Common European Asylum System (CEAS).
+In June 2023, there was a reform that once again greatly aggravated the existing system.

 Consequences of the European migration policy